uclaacm/studio-intro-tutorials/Platformer Part II/README.md

 }
 ```

 Call this function in `void OnCollisionStay2D(Collision2D collision)`.
-If you play your platformer, you should see that when you run into or onto a destructible tile, it gets deleted instantly.
+If you play the game, you should see that when the player runs into or onto a destructible tile, the tile is instantly deleted.
+While you can now create hidden rooms and fake walls, deleting tiles instantly isn't so great if we want a platform that will collapse after we run over it.
+To implement a delay between detecting the collisions and actually deleting the tiles, we can use coroutines.

+### Coroutines
+Couroutines are a special type of function in Unity which allow you to pause execution of your code and then return to it later.
+In our case, we can start the process of deleting a tile, pause our coroutine, and then actually delete the tile after the delay.

 ---
 ## Essential Links